Egyptghost1/weifund-contracts/BUG-BOUNTY-DETAILS.md

 ### Out of scope:

 * Bugs related to Internet Explorer and browser-based issues
-* All browser rendering bugs that don't affect the display of critical information
+* All browser rendering bugs that don&#39;t affect the display of critical information
 * Most user experience improvements on the frontend
-* WeiFund's website: WeiFund.io
+* WeiFund&#39;s website: WeiFund.io
 * Attacks via social engineering

-**Examples of what's out of scope**
+**Examples of what&#39;s out of scope**

-* Most user experience improvements on the frontend, for example some part of the website doesn't update unless the page is refreshed
+* Most user experience improvements on the frontend, for example some part of the website doesn&#39;t update unless the page is refreshed

 ##Details of Deployed Campaigns and Contracts